Self-Refining Language Model Anonymizers via Adversarial Distillation: Experimental results

-While anonymization methods remove fewer attributes on the more challenging hard dataset compared to the main dataset, {\sname} remains effective, particularly with iterative self-refinement.
-As shown in Table~\ref{table:main-table-hard-iter}, although adversarial anonymization achieves better privacy after the first iteration, {\sname} surpasses all three models after the second iteration of self-refinement, with further privacy gains in the third.
+\paragraph{Hard dataset.} While anonymization methods remove fewer attributes on the more challenging hard dataset compared to the main dataset, {\sname} remains effective, particularly with iterative self-refinement.
+As shown in Table~\ref{table:main-table-hard-iter}, although adversarial anonymization achieves better privacy after the first iteration, {\sname} surpasses all three models after the second iteration, with further privacy gains in the third.
 Notably, {\sname} yields consistent improvements for attributes including marital status, occupation, and place of birth.
-It also maintains utility comparable to the main dataset, with readability remaining competitive across iterations and consistently above 0.98.
-Azure and Dipper continue to offer limited privacy gains, with Dipper incurring considerable utility loss.
-These results highlight {\sname}'s effectiveness in handling more challenging anonymization tasks.
+It also maintains utility comparable to that on the main dataset, with readability remaining competitive across iterations and consistently above 0.98.
+Azure and Dipper continue to provide limited privacy gains, with Dipper incurring substantial utility loss.